turingschool/gear-up/journey-mapping.markdown

   * Taking public transportation to work/school for the first time
   * Getting a Colorado drivers license
   * Filing an insurance claim after a car accident
+  * Buying items from Amazon Pantry
+  * Making the decision to attend Turing
+  * Participating in first portfolio review
+  * Participating in Improv on the second day of M1
   * Completing your first programming project at Turing
-  * Finding a new job
-  * Buying items from Amazon Pantry
+  * Discovering programming for the first time
+  * Pairing for the first time
+  * Completing an assessment with an instructor

 While you may enjoy focusing on tech-related experiences, feel free to chose other topics.
 You can practice the targeted skills of this exercise (asking questions, empathizing, and discovering the intimacies of another person's experience) across a varied set of topics.